Jaketin/windowsgames/README.md

 # windowsgames

-Salt module made to set up a Windows computer for gaming.
+A salt module made to set up a Windows computer for gaming.
 Installs a set of applications like Steam, Origin and Discord.

 ## How to use?